surlab/spectral-unmixing/README.md

 1. A recent Python distribution is required.
 Installing anaconda and checking the box to add it to your path during the installation is one of the easiest ways to satisfy this requirement.

-2. Open a terminal and type:
+2. Open a terminal (or anaconda prompt if anaconda was not added to the path) and type:

 ```bash
 cd ..\documents\code #or similar as relevant for your machine